fractalide/fractalide-website-styx/data/site-partials/stack.md

                                 Problem: We all know banks or governments can cut access to your bank account.
 Fewer realize, a centralized website wrapping a smart contract can cut your service.
 This violates the ethos of decentralized cryptocurrencies.
                             </p>
                             <p class="text_white">
                                 Solution: The Fractalide project consists of a new browser and an app marketplace.
 The browser, Hyperflow, lets people build and run cryptocurrencies and their associated apps.
-The app marketplace, Fractalmarket, allows people to buy, sell and share apps.
+The app marketplace, Fractalmarket, lets people buy, sell and share apps.
 Hyperflow and Fractalmarket connect using Named Data Networking.
                             </p>
                             <p class="text_white">
                                 We also offer development services, technical analysis and provide a Cardano stake pool.